DeepVARwT: Deep Learning for a VAR Model with Trend: Acknowledgments

-\begin{itemize} \item The first author's work was supported by The University of Manchester under a Dean's Doctoral Scholarship Award. \item The authors have no competing interests to declare that are relevant to the content of this article. \end{itemize}
+The first author's work was supported by The University of Manchester under a Dean's Doctoral Scholarship Award. {We would like to thank all three referees and the Associate Editor for their questions and comments that helped improve the presentation of this paper.}